 I had looked at driving the Alberta, British Columbia, and Northwest Territories systems as well, but as I suspected, that has turned out to be more than I can chew.
 I’ve only been to Canada twice since I said that, and it’s kind of a hassle to get up there.
 I will probably still do the Northwest Territories at some point, because that’d be awesome and it’s not that much, but I’d be surprised if I ever drive the entire Alberta highway system.
 Once I finish up Montana, I will probably continue onto Utah as my state of focus.

 I currently have a couple year backlog on getting things posted.
-I focus on getting Montana stuff up immediately, and then things go in reverse order by state, so if I am ever out of Montana stuff, perhaps I will finally start to post things from my 2012 trip to Oklahoma, Arkansas, and Louisiana and the many roadtrips I have taken since then.
+I focus on getting Montana stuff up immediately, and then things go in reverse order by state.
+Since it’s winter here in Montana, I’m really trying to get caught up.
+I’m finally through 2012 stuff.